Parker Gilbert, former Morgan Stanley chairman, dies

-NEW YORK (Reuters) - Parker Gilbert, a former Morgan Stanley chairman who led the firm through its transition from a private partnership to a publicly traded company and later organized a revolt to oust a successor, died on Wednesday.
+NEW YORK, May 29 (Reuters) - Parker Gilbert, a former Morgan Stanley chairman who led the firm through its transition from a private partnership to a publicly traded company and later organized a revolt to oust a successor, died on Wednesday.

 Gilbert was 81.
 His death followed a long illness, the company said in a memorial on its website.